UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Crown of Faith/Crown of Faith.md

 ## Economy
 Wealth here flows from art, law, and patronage.
 Gold changes hands through commissions — statues, frescoes, and legal codices.
-[[The Golden Ledger]] manages all tithes and contracts, while artisans of the [[Prism Choir]] produce masterpieces “for the glory of unity.”
+[[Golden Ledger]] manages all tithes and contracts, while artisans of the [[Prism Choir]] produce masterpieces “for the glory of unity.”

 ---

 ## Faith Presence
 The Crown holds Respite’s most powerful temples:
-- [[The Prism Choir]] — Cathedral of Shelyn and seat of the Pontifex.
+- [[Prism Choir]] — Cathedral of Shelyn and seat of the Pontifex.
 - [[Hall of Concord]] — Meeting place of the [[Conclave of Faiths]].
-- [[The Golden Ledger]] — Treasury and legal vault of Abadar.
+- [[Golden Ledger]] — Treasury and legal vault of Abadar.
-- [[The Hall of Scales]] — Tribunal of Iomedae’s faithful and site of divine duels.
+- [[Hall of Scales]] — Tribunal of Iomedae’s faithful and site of divine duels.

 ---